 Male sexual dysfunction is a common health problem affecting men of all ages, but is more common with increasing age.
 The most well known sexual problem in men is erectile dysfunction (ED), defined as difficulty attaining or maintaining and erection that permits satisfactory sexual intercourse.
 Over 50% of men between the ages of 40 and 70 have some degree of ED; this percentage increases as men get older but can occur in men of any age.
-While ED is the best known and most talked about male sexual problem, many other issues may interfere with a man’s enjoyment of sex, including trouble with ejaculation (such as premature or delayed ejaculation) or loss of sexual desire (decreased libido).
+While ED is the best known and most talked about male sexual problem, many other issues may interfere with a man’s enjoyment of sex, including trouble with ejaculation (such as premature or delayed ejaculation), loss of sexual desire (decreased libido) or Peyronie's disease (penile curvature).
 These conditions can also cause significant disturbances in sexual life.

 Don't let sexual dysfunction win